Last Updated on

 - Leave until cool and set.
 Cut into pieces and store in an airtight tin, lined with more baking paper.

-Of course, I couldn’t quite do everything according to the book – and I thought it might be fun to try adding the coffee walnut flavouring that mum loved so much.
-It worked really well – the coffee and walnuts take just a little of the edge off something that is incredibly sweet.
+Of course, I couldn’t quite do everything according to the book so while I started with the Rhodda’s vanilla clotted cream fudge recipe, I thought it might be fun to try adding the coffee walnut flavouring that mum loved so much to make a clotted cream fudge with coffee and walnut.
+It worked really well – strong coffee and walnuts take just a little of the edge off something that is incredibly sweet.
 The clotted cream seems to make a slightly softer and creamier fudge than the recipe I am used to – the result this time a luxurious texture that I’ve never managed to make before.
 You still couldn’t pretend it’s of any use for a diet.
 But, the squares do make really good presents, and it keeps quite well in an airtight tin for a few weeks.
 Clotted cream fudge is also marginally easier to make than conventional fudge because the cream doesn’t seem to burn as easily as milk does in the recipe I normally use.

 So, maybe this Christmas I’ll put coffee walnut clotted cream fudge on my to-do list.